 28. Have a mindset shift.
 In the way that selling is helping people that have a need, referring your contacts is helping your clients.
 Most people would prefer to deal with a supplier that has been recommended than one that has no known working history/credibility and in referring your fellow co-networkers you are genuinely helping them.
 Ask deeper questions to understand your customer’s current challenges.
 By having a fuller insight into their business you might be able to refer a fellow networker to help them.

-free ebook on referral strategies that includes a few tips to get you thinking about your own strategy
+29. Have a referral strategy.
+Action Coach offer a free ebook on referral strategies that includes a few tips to get you thinking about your own strategy

 30. Have different ‘hooks’ and ‘angles’ to describe your business.
 Talk about current challenges and recent successes to get people to understand all of the facets of your business.